tsgates/arch-wiki-markdown/wiki/Diskless_System.md

   ------------------------ ------------------------ ------------------------
   [Tango-two-arrows.png]   This article or section  [Tango-two-arrows.png]
                            is a candidate for
-                           merging with GRUB2.
+                           merging with GRUB.
                            Notes: (Discuss)
   ------------------------ ------------------------ ------------------------

-Though poorly documented, grub also supports being loaded via PXE.
+Though poorly documented, GRUB supports being loaded via PXE.
-Because of an endianness bug in grub-core/net/tftp.c not fixed until bzr revision 4548 (grub-bios 2.00 is revision 4542), you will need to build grub-bios-bzr; it makes the most sense to do this on the host installation.
-In addition, due to a bug in grub-core/net/drivers/efi/efinet.c not fixed until bzr revision 4751 you'll need to build grub-efi-x86_64-bzr as well.
-The Arch User Repository article describes how to build AUR packages.

-    # pacman --root "$root" --dbpath "$root/var/lib/pacman" -U grub-bios-bzr-4751-1-x86_64.pkg.tar.xz
+    # pacman --root "$root" --dbpath "$root/var/lib/pacman" -S grub

-Only because we want to use the grub-bios-bzr installation on the target, we arch-chroot the target installation so we can use its grub-mknetdir instead.
+Create a grub prefix on the target installation for both architectures using grub-mknetdir.

     # arch-chroot /srv/arch grub-mknetdir --net-directory=/boot --subdir=grub

-Next, flip to the grub-efi-x86_64-bzr package you built, and run grub-mknetdir exactly as above a second time.

-    # pacman --root "$root" --dbpath "$root/var/lib/pacman" -U grub-bios-bzr-4751-1-x86_64.pkg.tar.xz
+Luckily for us, grub-mknetdir creates prefixes for all currently compiled/installed targets, and the grub maintainers were nice enough to give us both in the same package, thus grub-mknetdir only needs to be run once.

-Now we create a trivial grub configuration:
+Now we create a trivial GRUB configuration:

     # vim "$root/boot/grub/grub.cfg"